Reader's Digest: Canadian edition

-The Canadian edition first appeared in July 1947 in French and in February 1948 in English, and today the vast majority of it is Canadian content.
+The Canadian edition first appeared in July 1947 in French and in February 1948 in English; today, the vast majority of its content is Canadian.
 Nearly all major and minor articles are locally produced or selected from Canadian publications that match the Digest style.
 Usually, there is one American article in each issue.

-"Life's Like That" is the Canadian name of "Life in These United States."
+"Life's Like That" is the Canadian name of "Life in These United States".
 Most of the other rubrics are taken from the American publication.

-The current editor-in-chief is Mark Pupo.
+On December 6, 2023, it was announced that Reader's Digest Canada would cease publication in the spring of 2024.

 Indian edition

 The Indian edition was first published in 1954.
 Its circulation then was 40,000 copies.
 It was published for many years by the Tata Group of companies.
-Today, the magazine is published in India by Living Media India Ltd, and sold over 600,000 copies monthly in 2008 under the then editor Mohan Sivanand, who retired in 2015.
+Today, the magazine is published in India by Living Media India Ltd, and sold over 600,000.
 It prints Indian and international articles.
 According to the Indian Readership Survey Round II of 2009, the readership for Reader's Digest was 3.94 million, second only to India Today at 5.62 million.
 That has since declined.
-In the 2017 Survey, the India edition had fallen to ninth position with a readership of 1.354 million, and in the latest Survey (Quarter 1 of 2019), it is not seen in the Top 10 list of English-language magazines published in India.
+In the 2017 Survey, the India edition had fallen to ninth position with a readership of 1.354 million, and in the latest Survey (Quarter 1 of 2019), it is not in the Top 10 list of English-language magazines published in India.

-The incumbent India editor is Sanghamitra Chakraborty.

 Australian edition

-Reader's Digest Australia has an any issue readership of 1.5 million (according to Nielsen) and a circulation of over 200,000.
-The magazine has a guaranteed audience with a 90% subscription rate.
-The group editor is Louise Waterson.
+According to readership estimates by Roy Morgan, Reader's Digest Australia had an average readership per issue of 362,000 as at September 2023.